TokenX¶

 }

-In order to acquire a token that is properly scoped to a given target application, you must exchange an existing subject token (i.e. a token that contains a subject, in this case a citizen end-user).
+To acquire a properly scoped token for a given target application, you must exchange an existing subject token (i.e. a token that contains a subject, in this case a citizen end-user).

 The following denotes the required parameters needed to perform an exchange request.